mezis/mezis.github.com/recruiters.md

 Resume](http://cl.ly/3C2G3Y06161s), [Calendar](http://doodle.com/mezis)

 The rest of this page is a **recruiter brief**.
-This will hopefully help you match my search with what your clients are looking for, and save you time compared to a phone call!
+This will hopefully help you match my profile with what your clients are looking for, and save you time compared to a phone call!

 These notes are about the _ideal_ role I’d consider, as I’d rather not use up